junesirius/junesirius.github.io/_posts/Supernatural/2025-02-11-SPN-Dean-Winchester-says-hes-in-love.md

 "NO!"
 Cas gasps.
 Dean snatches the angel blade, swinging at him wildly, pinning him down on the ground.

 The sky is blue and bright, and Dean's face smeared with blood and wounds -- but still beautiful, still Dean.
-Cas belatedly thinks this scene feels over familiar, and that other time the blade fell inches away from his skull.
+Cas belatedly thinks this scene feels over-familiar, and that other time the blade fell inches away from his skull.
 He wonders how this time it will end.

 '*Next time it won't miss.*' He remembers Dean's voice.